smeup/jariko/docs/visual_studio_code.md

 Here is a screenshot on how the Visual Studio Code environment could work this way.

 ![Visual Studio Code for RPG](images/vscode_en.png)

+8. To ease the editing of fixed format RPG files, you can add rulers to the editor.
+For example, in order to have a ruler at column 5, you could edit your `settings.json`this way:

+`
+    "[rpg]": {
+        "editor.rulers": [5]
+    },
+`